kitesurf/kitesurf.github.io/en/index.md

 - and much more...

 ## Kiteboarding and kitesurfing courses
-As an absolute beginner you normally need about 10 hours of lessons to control the kite, do the first water-start attempts and ride the first meters so that you can then go into rental and continue to practice on your own under our supervision.
+As an absolute beginner you normally need about 10 hours of lessons to control the kite, do the first water-start attempts and ride the first meters so that you can then go into a rental and continue to practice independently under our supervision.

 {% include carousel.html %}

 The lessons for refreshers or advanced riders fully depend on the individual level of the kiter.
-Regardless of whether keeping height, going upwind, basic turn, jibe or first jumps - the instructor follows your needs and brings you to the next kite level!
+Regardless of whether keeping height, going upwind, doing basic turns, jibe or first jumps - the instructor follows your needs and brings you to the next kite level!

 ### Our quality for the best price

-10 hours beginners course - from **EUR 400,-**
+10-hour beginner's course - from **EUR 400,-** This price is per person for 2 students together with one kite!
 Lessons in a small group of 2-4 students, including preparation and theory for taking the international VDWS licence (duration 3-6 days)

 Lessons on an hourly basis - **EUR 60,-/h** or 4 hours for **EUR 220,-** Individual hours for all levels in a small group of 2-4 students

-3 hours trial course - **EUR 120,-**
+3 hours trial course - **EUR 150,-**
-Lessons in a small group of 2-4 students with the goal to be dragged through the water by a real kite! (duration 1 day)
+Lessons in a small group of 2-4 students to be dragged through the water by a real kite!
+Any student is fully equipped. (duration 1 day)

 [» full choice and prices for Kitesurfing lessons]({{ site.url }}/en/kitesurfing-lessons/ "Kitesurfing lessons and pricing")

 ## KITE & BOARD RENTAL

-Latest equipment from Duotone and Eleveight is available for you to rent.
-Of course the kites and boards can be changed during the day depending on the wind conditions.
-We support you with the selection of the right material - for your own safety and to progress quickly and successfully!
+The latest equipment from Duotone and Eleveight is available for you to rent.
+Of course, the kites and boards can be changed during the day depending on the wind conditions.
+We support you with selecting the right material - for your safety and to progress quickly and successfully!

 We always keep an eye on you and in case you need our help we are immediately with you by kite or rescue boat.